Leveraging In-Store Shopping Technology with Electronics Retailers - Medallion Retail

 Macy’s is being savvy in using its flagship Herald Square store to test the new partnership.
 From this very focused pilot program, they can gain insights into best practices – best product mix, best scale, best scope – before rolling out nationally.
 It’s an incubator that will not only influence their b8ta stores-within-a-store but also how other products are merchandised and displayed throughout Macy’s stores.

 Good Housekeeping sees the potential for combining try-before-you-buy with their legendary seal of approval.
-Their new pop-up GH Lab store in Mall of America looks and feels just like home, but it only contains products that have earned the prestigious seal – from food and household cleaning products to personal care and entertainment systems.
+Their new pop-up GH Labstore in Mall of America looks and feels just like home, but it only contains products that have earned the prestigious seal – from laptopsto personal care products to coffee makers.

 Money is no good in this store, you need to use Amazon’s SmileCodes app.
 Tap your phone, scan the barcode, checkout on your Amazon cart, et voilà– your purchase arrives at your doorstep.
-Not everyone shopping at the Mall wants to lug their Dyson vacuum home or figure out how to fit their flat-screen TV in the back of their car.
+Not everyone shopping at the Mall wants to lug home their video game consoleor figure out how to fit their flat-screen TV in the back of their car.
 Shoppers get the ultimate in quality assurance and convenience.

 The inroads of augmented reality